emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson1.md

 - you can execute **transactions** to call the functions that modify data or make something happen.
 Transactions are executed when some sort of account signs it (*so smart contracts require someone/something to send a transaction for anything to happen*)
 - you can execute **scripts** to read data on the blockchain

-Okay, onto actual coding now.
-Whew.

 ## Our First Smart Contract

-In order to start making our first Smart Contract, we need to figure out a place to actually put it!
+In order to start making our first smart contract, we need to figure out a place to actually put it!
 To do that, launch a browser of your choice (I would recommend Google Chrome) and go to the [Flow playground](https://play.flow.com).
 After you do that, do the following:

 1. On the left hand side, click the 'Hello World' tab
 2. Delete everything in that page